MrMrProgrammer/image-steganography/README.md

 visually inspect all 8 bit-layers of an image and better understand how digital images store information.

-This tool is ideal for: - 🧪 Students learning steganography\
+This tool is ideal for:
+- 🧪 Students learning steganography
-- 🔍 Security & forensics demos\
+- 🔍 Security & forensics demos
-- 🎨 Curiosity about how images store data\
+- 🎨 Curiosity about how images store data
 - 🧠 Research experiments

 ------------------------------------------------------------------------